smith-chem-wisc/FlashLFQ/README.md

     Precursor Charge - Charge of the ion selected for MS/MS resulting in the identification

-    Protein Accession - Protein accession(s) for the peptide; protein quantification is still preliminary
+    Protein Accession - Protein accession(s) for the peptide

 # Output
 FlashLFQ outputs several text files, described here.
 The .tsv files are convenient to view with Microsoft Excel.

 *QuantifiedPeaks.tsv* - Each chromatographic peak is shown here, even peaks that were not quantifiable (peak intensity = 0).
 Details about each peak, such as number of PSMs mapped, start/apex/end retention times, ppm error, etc are contained in this file.
 A peptide can have multiple peaks over the course of a run (e.g., oxidized peptidoforms elute at different times, etc).
 Ambiguous peaks are displayed with a | (pipe) delimiter to indicate more than one peptide mapped to that peak.

 *QuantifiedBaseSequences.tsv* - Peptide intensities are summed here within a run (including differently-modified forms of the same amino acid sequence) and displayed in a convenient format for comparing across runs.
 The identification type (MS/MS or MBR) is also indicated.
-A peptide with more than 30% of its intensity coming from ambiguous peak(s) is considered not quantifiable and is given an intensity of -1.
+A peptide with more than 30% of its intensity coming from ambiguous peak(s) is considered not quantifiable and is given an intensity of 0.

 *QuantifiedModifiedSequences.tsv* - Similar to QuantifiedBaseSequences, but instead of being summed by Base Sequence, peptide intensities are summed by modified sequence; this makes it convenient to compare modified peptidoform intensities across runs.

+*QuantifiedProteins.tsv* - Lists protein accession and in the future will include gene and organism if the TSV contains it.
+The intensity is either a) the sum of the 3 most intense peptides or b) (Advanced protein quant) a weighted-average of the intensities of the peptides assigned to the protein.
+The weights are determined by how well the peptide co-varies with the other peptides assigned to that protein.
+See [Diffacto](http://www.mcponline.org/content/16/5/936.full).

 # Development Status
     To do:

     - Improved retention time calibration/matching between runs (currently in an early state)
-    - Improved protein quantification